 Deadlines

-Most schools and colleges will have their own internal deadlines for when personal statements must be completed by.
-It’s important to stick to these dates as they provide your child with time to receive feedback from school staff and make any necessary changes to their statement or application before the official UCAS application deadline on 31 January 2024 (note some universities and courses have a much earlier deadline).
+Most schools and colleges will have their own internal deadlines for when personal statements must be completed.
+It’s important to stick to these dates as they provide your child with time to receive feedback from school staff and make any necessary changes to their statement or application before the official UCAS application deadline in January.
+Some universities and courses have a much earlier deadline than the UCAS one, so check in advance.